Galaxy Note 10 and 10 Plus: Samsung's two new phones kill the headphone jack

 We tested 5G speeds in 13 cities.
 Here's what we found: Faster speed versus more coverage.
 That's the most important issue for 5G networks today.

-Discuss: Gorgeous Galaxy Note 10 Plus has a 6.8-inch screen and kills the headphone jack
+Discuss: Gorgeous Galaxy Note 10 Plus: A 6.8-inch phone that kills the headphone jack

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.